junqi-xie-learning/ICE2602-Assignments/README.md

 ## Environment Setup
 * This repository was tested with [sjtucmic/ee208](https://hub.docker.com/r/sjtucmic/ee208/) on Docker for Windows WSL 2.
 * The image `sjtucmic/ee208` was based on Debian GNU/Linux 10 and Python 3.8.3.
+* Hint: You can use `.devcontainer/devcontainer.json` to run this project in Github Codespaces.